secheng722/sc_blog_salvo/README.md

 # easy blog

- Simple blog written in Rust, using salvo and Tera Html and tailwindcss
+Simple blog written in Rust, using salvo and Tera
+Html and tailwindcss

 address：http://114.116.255.107:8081

 web design by： https://github.com/RyanFitzgerald/devfolio

+> [!NOTE]
+> require the md format like example